 During their “life” as a customer, each user spends a certain amount of money on a product.
 After deducting variable costs, this amount, commonly referred to as “lifetime value“, can be invested in the growth of the business by advertising.

 In theory, several growth engines can be used at the same time in a company.
 Thus, some products have very fast viral growth and extremely low customer attrition rates.
-Moreover, nothing prevents a product generating simultaneously high margins and a high retention rate.
+Moreover, nothing prevents a product from generating simultaneously high margins and a high retention rate.
 However, according to the author’s experience, successful startups typically focus on one growth engine.
 That’s why he strongly recommends that startups focus on one growth engine at a time.

 Most entrepreneurs have, from the start, a very specific assumption about the type of engine that can work.
 Otherwise, their exchanges on the ground with customers will quickly tell them which should be the most profitable.